 The Coca-Cola system has always listened and responded to the needs of our consumers and we know that obesity is a growing concern for them and their families.
 Obesity is a complex public health challenge, influenced by many different factors, but we understand the role that diet, including our products, can have on health and wellbeing.
 All calories count and we are firmly committed to playing our part in helping to address the challenge of obesity.

-Coca-Cola GB was one of the first companies to sign up to the Government’s Responsibility Deal, and in 2012 we made commitments to:
+Coca-Cola Great Britain and Coca-Cola European Partners (CCEP) were among the first companies to sign up to the Government’s Responsibility Deal, and in 2012 the Coca-Cola system made commitments to:

 • Reduce the average calories per litre of our sparkling drinks by 5% by the end of 2014

 • Reduce the calories in some of our leading soft drinks by at least 30%